 Maine Coons have beautiful coats and these vary vastly from cat to cat – and not just in color.
 Some coats are fluffier, some are coarser, and some are notably longer than others.
 Can a Maine Coon have short hair?

-A Maine Coon can have short hair in certain areas of its body but you will not see a purebred Maine Coon with short hair all over.
-Having medium to long hair is one of the traits of this large and loveable breed.
-If your Maine Coon has short hair it is more than likely a mixed breed.
+A Maine Coon can have short hair in certain areas of its body but you will not see an adult purebred Maine Coon with all short hair.
+Medium to long hair is one of the traits of this large, loveable breed.
+A short-haired Maine Coon does not exist so if yours has short hair it is probably a mixed breed.

 The Maine Coon Coat